rdtechie/rdtechie/README.md

 #### What am I up to?

-- 🔭 I specialize in automating Azure. 😁
+- 🔭 I specialize in automating stuff. 😁
-- 🌱 I’ve also been learning about coding languages like Python, Go & .NET 📓
+- 🌱 I’ve also been learning about coding languages like Rust, Python, Go & .NET 📓
 - 🤔 I’m also working with technologies like Kubernetes and Linux. 🐢✅

 #### Bio